jamie-r-davis/slate_db/README.md

 ```

 ## Usage
 The `SlateDB.select` method returns a generator which will yield any records that match your `sql` query.
-By default, each record is returned as a native `pyodbc` row, so columns can be accessed as attributes:
+By default, each record is returned as an AttrDict, enabling access via keys or via attributes:

 ```python
 >>> from slate_db import SlateDB